The Pros and Cons of Microsoft Teams

 Download (PDF)

-• Voice quality – when using the Microsoft’s SIP Trunks element, it has been reported as being poor voice quality in comparison to other phone systems.
+• 4.
+Voice quality is low: When using Microsoft’s SIP Trunks element, voice quality is often reduced when compared to advanced phone systems.

 See Also